 In some cases, the damage to the lungs is extensive enough that patients need to undergo lung transplant surgery.

-The team at SoCal Pulmonologists and Intensivists Network of Sound Critical specializes in treating lung conditions.
+The team at SoCal Pulmonologists and Intensivists Network of Sound Physicians specializes in treating lung conditions.
 For the most up-to-date treatments for COVID lung, you should call their office to book an appointment today.